-8.6 Scope and Method of Audit Result Disclosure
+8.6 Communications of Results

-Except for systems that could possibly be attacked and the scope specified in section 9.3, PublicCA shall announce the information which should be publicly stated by the auditor.
-The audit results are displayed on the PublicCA website's front page using WebTrust ® for Certification Authorities and WebTrust® for Certification Authorities - SSL Baseline Requirements seals.
-The compliance audit and management declaration may be viewed by clicking on the seals.
-The most recent compliance audit and management's assertions shall be made publicly available in the respository within three months after the end of the audit period.
+Except for systems that could possibly be attacked and the scope specified in section 9.3, PublicCA shall announce the information which should be publicly stated by the qualified auditor.
+The audit results are displayed on the PublicCA website's front page using WebTrust @ for Certification Authorities and WebTrust@ for Certification Authorities and WebTrust@ for Certification Authorities - SSL Baseline Requirements seals.
+The compliance audit and management's assertions may be viewed by clicking on the seals.
+The most recent compliance audit and management's assertions shall be made publicly available in the repository within three months after the end of the audit period.
 If the posting of the latest audit results needs to be postponed for some reason, the CA shall provide a letter of explanation signed by the qualified auditor.

-9. Other Business and Legal
+9. Other Business and Legal Matters

-Matters